What Is Epilepsy?

 Benefits.
 Studies report that about 10 - 15% of children who use the diet are seizure free after 1 year, while 30% are nearly seizure free.
 Some parents report that the diet helps improve their children’s alertness, even if seizures continue.
 Some children who try the ketogenic diet are able to stop or at least reduce their medications.

 Typical Ketogenic Diet.
 (This diet must be professionally monitored!
 Parents can endanger their children if they try the program on their own without consulting a doctor or trained health expert.)
-The child fasts for the first 1 - 2 days, then the diet is gradually introduced.
+The child fasts for the first 1 - 2 days, and then the diet is gradually introduced.
 The regimen uses small amounts of carbohydrates and large amounts of fats (up to 90%), with very few proteins and no sugar.
 Children generally consume 75% of their usual daily calorie requirements.

 A typical dinner may include a chicken cutlet or piece of fish, broccoli with cheese, lettuce with mayonnaise, and a whipped cream sundae.
 Vegetables may include celery, cucumbers, or asparagus, cauliflower, and spinach.
 Breakfast might consist of an omelet, bacon, and cocoa with cream.
 (Artificial sweeteners are used for any desserts.)